Lilly’s rheumatoid arthritis pill rejected by regulators

-Eli Lilly says U.S. regulators have rejected its much-anticipated pill for the immune disorder rheumatoid arthritis, the drugmaker’s second drug development setback since November.
+Eli Lilly said U.S. regulators have rejected its much-anticipated pill for the immune disorder rheumatoid arthritis, the drugmaker’s second drug development setback since November.

-The Food and Drug Administration said in a letter to the company that additional data from patient tests would be needed to better understand safety concerns and to determine the most appropriate doses, Lilly announced Friday.
-Lilly said it will work with the FDA on a plan to eventually get the drug, baracitinib, approved for U.S. patients.
+The Food and Drug Administration said in a letter to the company that it needed more information about the drug’s safety and the best doses, Lilly said Friday in a statement.

-In November, Lilly’s experimental Alzheimer’s medicine flopped in a closely watched patient test.
+Lilly said it disagrees with FDA’s conclusions but will work with the agency on a plan to eventually get the drug, baracitinib, approved for U.S. patients.

-The drug, which has the proposed brand name Olumiant and is approved for use in Europe, was expected to be a big seller in part because most other new rheumatoid arthritis drugs are injected.
+In November, Lilly’s experimental medicine solanezumab flopped in a closely watched test in patients with mild Alzheimer’s disease, after having already failed in testing in patients with more advanced Alzheimer’s.

 Most Read Stories